-Trump visits US-Mexico border as shutdown talks stall
+Trump argues wall would prevent violent crime during visit to US-Mexico border

-President Trump landed in Texas on Thursday for his visit to the U.S.-Mexico border as he insisted he may declare a national emergency to fund his long-promised wall there.
+Trump, accompanied by elected officials and border agents, delivered remarks at a border patrol station in McAllen.
+The president spoke in front of a table of items border agents have seized, including a rifle, handguns, a plastic bag full of cash and black-taped bricks of heroin and meth.

+“If we had a barrier of any kind, a powerful barrier, whether it’s steel or concrete...We would stop it cold,” Trump said of human trafficking.
+The president then took part in a briefing by border agents.

-Air Force One arrived at McAllen International Airport shortly before 1 p.m. local time.
-Later in the afternoon, the president was expected to meet with border patrol agents before receiving a briefing on border security at the Rio Grande.
+Air Force One arrived at McAllen International Airport shortly before 1 p.m. local time in Texas.
+Later in the afternoon, the president was expected to visit the Rio Grande.

+The president famously promised during the 2016 campaign that Mexico would pay for the border wall.
+Though he’s demanding $5.7 billion in U.S. taxpayer money to pay for the wall, the president argued Mexico could still contribute to it indirectly.

+“When I say Mexico’s going to pay for the wall...I didn’t say they’re going to write me a check for 10 billion or 20 billion," Trump said Thursday.
+"If Congress approves this trade bill, they’ll pay for the wall many times over.
+When I say Mexico’s going to pay for the wall, that’s what I mean."

-Before leaving the White House for Texas, the president said he is still willing to declare a national emergency if Congress doesn’t approve funding for a barrier along the border.
+Before leaving the White House for Texas, the president insisted he is still willing to declare a national emergency if Congress doesn’t approve funding for a barrier along the border.

 "I have the absolute right to declare a national emergency,” Trump told reporters.
 “The lawyers have so advised me.
 I'm not prepared to do that yet, but if I have to, I will.”